brpo01/terraform-module/terraform-module.md

 - Move internetgateway.tf, natgateway.tf into the main.tf file in the compute folder.
 Also move the the VPC & subnets originally in the root folder into the networking folder.

+- Add outputs in the outputs.tf.
+We'll be referencing these outputs in the root main.tf file.

 **main.tf**

 ```